These problems can be experienced after jump-starting a dead battery but can also be due to extreme weather or the vehicle's age.

-Check out these BMW Instrument Cluster Repair Service listings.
+Check out these BMW Instrument Cluster Repair Service on eBay listings.

 When the fuel, temperature, MPG, speedometer, tachometer needles get stuck or barely move, the problem can be the stepper motors that move the needle.

-To fix this problem, you will either have to replace your BMW cluster or fix your existing cluster.
-Check out these listing on BMW Stepper Motor Repair Service.
+You will either have to replace your BMW cluster or fix your existing cluster to fix this problem.
+Check out these listing on BMW Stepper Motor Repair Service on eBay.
 You will have to remove and ship your existing BMW cluster to get it repaired.